WSOP Main Event

 Koray Aldemir WSOP Main Event

-So there you have it: our ranking of the past 10 Main Event champs.
-But what do you think, have we been unfair to some players or too generous to others?
-What would your list be?
-Let us know your opinions below!
+So there you have it: our ranking of Main Event champs from recent WSOP series.
+But what do you think—have we been unfair to some players or too generous to others?
+Who else should be in here?
+What would your list look like?

 Did this article deal you a winning hand?